HeijnMandarijn/shelly_hue_v2/README.md

 The project was born out of the following challenges:

 1. **Huge Hue API update**: Philips Hue released a completely new Hue V2 API, which includes new feature such as dynamic scenes, gradient entertainment technology, and proactive state change events on the local network.
 2. **Good artists copy, great artists steal**: I didn't want to put any effort into understanding the APIs and writing my own scripts, but all I could find was public repos using the Hue V1 API and they were missing features that I was looking for which turned out to be exclusive to Hue V2 API.
 So after a hard-headed month of failed Google searches and procrastinating, I caved and started reading API documentation.
 I use Hue V1 API scripts that I encountered during my tussle with Google - made a few tweaks here and there - and voilá!
+(Needless to say, I took the liberty of re-using some descriptions from repos like https://github.com/laurentbroering/shelly_hue/tree/main)
 3. **Hue Ecosystem Limitations**: Automations within the Hue system are restricted to its ecosystem.
 4. **Cost and Maintenance**: Replacing traditional switches with Hue switches is expensive, redundant, and requires frequent battery replacements.
 5. **Relay Battery Life**: Hue relay batteries need replacement every couple of years.
 Shelly relays are powered with a Neutral wire.